 Is it that her 2000-plus poems were not enough?
 Or is it simply too hard to believe that she’s not still writing, somewhere?
 Of all the things to leave a dead poet, I suppose a pencil might be as good as any.

 Emily Dickinson, I’m sorry.

 Think of me as your newest groupie.
 I’ll make up for my past transgressions.
 FedEx just dropped off my copy of Lives Like Loaded Guns.
 I’ll write you a book report, and I promise to sharpen a new yellow pencil for you when I’m done.

-Buy a year of Every Day Poems, just $2.99— Read a poem a day, become a better poet.
-In October we’re exploring the theme Wine and Beer.
+Buy a year of Every Day Poems, just $5.99— Read a poem a day, become a better poet.

 - Earth Song Poem Featured on The Slowdown!—Birds in Home Depot - February 7, 2023